On the power of linear programming for K-means clustering: Introduction

 \subsection{LP relaxations for K-means clustering}

 In~\cite{AntoAida20}, the authors introduced the \emph{ratio-cut polytope}, defined as the convex hull of ratio-cut vectors corresponding to all partitions of $n$ points in $\R^m$ into at most $K$ clusters.
-They showed this polytope is closely related to the convex hull of the feasible region of Problem~\eqref{Kmeans2}.
+They showed that this polytope is closely related to the convex hull of the feasible region of Problem~\eqref{Kmeans2}.
 The authors then studied the facial structure of the ratio-cut polytope, which in turn enabled them to obtain a new family of LP relaxations for K-means clustering.
 Fix a parameter $t \in \{2,\ldots, K\}$; then an LP relaxation for K-means clustering is given by:

 By Proposition~3 of~\cite{AntoAida20}, inequalities~\eqref{eq3k} define facets of the convex hull of the feasible region of Problem~\eqref{Kmeans2}.
 It then follows that for any $t < t'$, the feasible region of Problem~(LPK$_{t'}$) is strictly contained in the feasible region of Problem~(LPK$_t$).
 However, it is important to note that Problem~\eqref{lp:pK} contains $\Theta(n^{t+1})$ inequalities; moreover, an inequality of the form~\eqref{eq3k} with $|S| = t'$ contains $\frac{t'(t'+1)}{2}+1$ variables with nonzero coefficients.
 That is, while increasing $t$ improves the quality of the relaxation, it significantly increases the computational cost of solving the LP as well.
 Hence, a careful selection of $t$ is of crucial importance; we address this question in Section~\ref{sec:numerics}.
-In~\cite{Awaetal15}, the authors propose and study a different LP relaxation for K-means clustering.
-As it is detailed in~\cite{AntoAida20}, for any $t \geq 2$, the feasible region of Problem~\eqref{lp:pK} is strictly contained in that of the LP relaxation considered in~\cite{Awaetal15} (see Remark~1 in~\cite{AntoAida20}).
 In fact, the numerical experiments on synthetic data in~\cite{AntoAida20} indicate that Problem~\eqref{lp:pK} with $t=2$ is almost always \emph{tight}; \ie the optimal solution of the LP is a partition matrix.
-To better understand this unexpected behaviour, in this paper, we perform a theoretical study of the tightness of the \eqref{lp:pK} relaxation.
+To better understand this unexpected behavior, in this paper, we perform a theoretical study of the tightness of the \eqref{lp:pK} relaxation.
 As a first step, we consider the case of two clusters.
 Performing a similar type of analysis for $K >2$ is a topic of future research.